top of page

 USE - performing with trees 1.jpg

-The Tree Awareness exercise below is intended to be listened to when you’re out in the field, before doing any work with a tree.
+The Tree Awareness exercise below is for when you’re out in the field, before doing any work with a tree.
 Please download it onto your device, and listen to it with headphones while your leaning against a tree.
-This exercise will guide you through a process of picturing the vital biological functions of the tree, and their networked community.
+The exercise will guide you through a process of picturing the vital biological functions of the tree, and their networked community.
 It will help you relax your mind and body and feel connected to the tree you are working with.
-Voice: Julie Andreyev
+Narration by Julie Andreyev.

 USE - performing with trees 3.jpg